 - About 200-300 ul of the analyte is needed at 10x expected Kd.

-- For best results a 100-fold range of analyte concentrations should be attempted at 0.1–10 x Kd
+- For best results a 100-fold range of analyte concentrations should be attempted from 0.1–10 x Kd

 What other specific considerations are relevant?